kreuzwerker/terraform-provider-docker/docs/resources/container.md

 Optional:

 - `aliases` (Set of String) The network aliases of the container in the specific network.
+- `driver_opts` (Set of String) An array of driver options for the network endpoint, e.g. `opts1=value`.
+This is the equivalent to repeating `--driver-opt` for `docker run`.
+- `gw_priority` (Number) Gateway priority for this endpoint.
+The endpoint with the highest priority will provide the default gateway for the container.
+This is the equivalent to `--gw-priority` for `docker run`.
 - `ipv4_address` (String) The IPV4 address of the container in the specific network.
 - `ipv6_address` (String) The IPV6 address of the container in the specific network.
+- `link_local_ips` (Set of String) The link-local IPs of the container in the specific network.
+This is the equivalent to repeating `--link-local-ip` for `docker run`.
 - `mac_address` (String) The MAC address of the container in the specific network.